 For student loan debts incurred prior to marriage, the community estate (i.e. both spouse’s earnings and accumulations during marriage) is liable for student loan debt incurred by either spouse unless the non-student spouse’s community earnings are kept in accounts from which the student spouse has no right of withdrawal and which do not contain the student spouse’s community earnings.

-However, if creditors do go after the community pot, the non-student spouse would be entitled to a reimbursement (but the claim would need to be brought against the other spouse).
+However, if creditors do go after the community pot, the non-student spouse would be entitled to reimbursement (but the claim would need to be brought against the other spouse).

 How can this be simpler and less anxiety-provoking?

-The rules regarding treatment of student loan debt during and after marriage are complex and full of exceptions.
+The rules regarding the treatment of student loan debt during and after marriage are complex and full of exceptions.

 Because of this, a prenuptial or postnuptial agreement can be a great tool for many current and former students who are married or contemplating marriage.
-In these agreements, fiancés and spouses can create a legally binding contract that sets forth whether their student loan debt will be considered a community or separate obligation and how reimbursements for payments during marriage will be handled.
+In these agreements, fiancés and spouses can create a legally binding contract that sets forth whether their student loan debt will be considered a community or separate obligation and how reimbursements for payments during the marriage will be handled.